 The millennial workforce has been the subject of thousands of articles, books, and more for the past decade.
-Even so, companies' shifts toward effective attraction and retention of millennials has been slow—and costly.
-Gallup found that millennial-related turnover still costs the US economy $30.5 billion annually with only 28.9% of millennials saying they are engaged at work.
+Even so, companies’ shifts toward effective attraction and retention of millennials have been slow—and costly.
+Gallup found that millennial-related turnover still costs the US economy $30.5 billion annually, with only 28.9% of millennials saying they are engaged at work.

 Most leaders today have seen millennial team members arrive and leave quickly.
 They’re aware fierce competition for millennial talent lies around every corner.
 So, how can leaders today compete for and retain their millennial hires?
 Just as leaders adjust their company’s sales strategies for shifting demographics, leaders and HR departments must adjust their talent strategies to do the same.